 - Don’t ruck until you’re running the same distance, or at least walking with 5lbs less than your target ruck weight

 - Don’t run with your ruck, ever – ensure one foot is in contact with the ground at all times

 - Use heart rate to gauge the intensity of your workout (180 – your age as a target BPM).
 For a higher heart rate, walk faster.

-If you’re just getting started rucking, be sure to start with between 15-25lbs and no more than 10% of your weight as a rule of thumb.
+If you’re just getting started rucking, be sure to start with between 15-25lbs and no more than 10% of your weight for smaller and untrained individuals as a rule of thumb.
 Read our tips to start rucking section for full advice on starting in rucking and progressing.

 6. AFTER RUCKING: STRETCH, COOL DOWN, AND HYDRATE